johnsfarrell/lc-logger/README.md

 My chrome extension for logging leetcode solutions.
 It simply provides a form for you to describe your solution, how hard it was, and a tag for the problem.
-This information as well as basic information about the problem is is logged to a specified google sheet.
+This information as well as basic information about the problem is logged to a specified google sheet.

 To use this yourself: